 Be aware of the risks posed by unforeseen events and natural disasters

-- Water destroys computer hardware.
+- Water damages and destroys computer hardware.
 Keep all servers off the floor in case of flooding.

 - Install a fire suppression system in your server room.

 - Have a plan in place so you can relocate your main server(s) if necessary.

 - Server rooms require ventilation and cooling.
 Regularly check the temperature of your server room and consider installing a temperature alarm.

 Keep individual computers secure

 - Encourage your employees to follow good practice when out and about with IT equipment.
 For instance, issue employees with plain laptop bags or sleeves, rather than prominent branded bags.